 I make my oats with 4 basic ingredients: almond milk, oats, chia seeds and protein powder.
 That’s it.
 Pretty simple.
 The chia seeds aren’t totally necessary so if you wanted to, you really only need 3 ingredients.
 I do add some other things when I’m feeling fancy but the 3 main ingredients usually stay the same.
-Sometimes I will add collagen peptides, coconut flakes or powdered peanut butter (I use PB Fit) to the dry mix.
+I like to add collagen peptides for some extra protein as well as all the benefits of collagen!
+Other additions I love are coconut flakes or powdered peanut butter (I use PB Fit) to the dry mix.
 Once thing that I have found helpful when making overnight oats is to make sure to mix all the dry ingredients well before adding your liquids.
 This ensures that when you take it out of the fridge in the morning, everything is well blended and ready to go.

 The make up of your overnight oats is really based on preference.
 If you prefer thicker oatmeal, then add less liquid.
 I typically use 3/4 cup to 1/2 a cup of oats but you can play with the amount a little to get the consistency you want.
 If protein powder isn’t your jam, then you can add greek yogurt instead and reduce the amount of almond milk.
 In place of almond milk I have also used coconut milk, cashew milk and even chocolate milk.
 All equally delicious!
 Once you take your oats from the fridge, then the fun part begins.
 You can top it with fruit, chocolate chips, coconut flakes, granola, bee pollen, hemp seeds, nuts or all of the above if you’re feeling ambitious.
 The ski is the limit!
 The recipe in this post will be for the basic version in the photo but I listed a few ideas below for when you want to change things up.